getsentry/sentry-dart-plugin/README.md

 The `--split-debug-info` option requires setting a output directory, the directory must be an inner folder of the project's folder, See [docs](https://flutter.dev/docs/deployment/obfuscate#obfuscating-your-app).

 Flutter's `build web` command requires setting the `--source-maps` parameter to generate source maps, See [Issue](https://github.com/flutter/flutter/issues/72150#issuecomment-755541599)

+If a previous release could not be found in the git history, please make sure you set `ignore_missing: true` in the configuration if you want to ignore such errors, See [Issue](https://github.com/getsentry/sentry-dart-plugin/issues/153)